n3ddu8/atomac/README.md

 Q: Why is your README so dramatic?

 A: Because this is more than a VM - it’s a lifestyle.
 Also because I’m tired of reading dry documentation that feels like it was written by a toaster.

-Q: Are you okay?

-A: Spiritually?
-Yes.
-Emotionally?
-I’m somewhere between "just one more tweak" and "why is Evolution crashing again?"

 Still here?
 You’re either my kind of person or lost.
 Either way, welcome to Atomac.